 2017 was our 15th Anniversary year, and we enjoyed a fitting celebration in October 2017.

-From Term 3 2018, Emma Johnson, an experienced Music Therapist, is leading the Hutt Groups, while David focuses on the new combined Porirua/Kapiti day and evening groups.
+From Term 3 2018, Emma Johnson, an experienced Music Therapist, took over the leading of the Hutt Groups, while David focused on the new combined Porirua/Kapiti day and evening groups.
 Felicia's groups have been renamed the Titahi Bay day and evening groups.

 Go to the Classes/Events page for more exciting details!